skzhou3/MyGenome/README.md

 </details>

-After some investigative work, I decided to continue with a SPAdes assembly on my initial trimmed reads.
-The final assembly can be found in the [data](data) directory.
+After some investigative work, I decided to continue with a SPAdes assembly with my initial trimmed reads.
+The final assembly can be found in the [data](data/Pd8825_final.zip) directory.

 3. Identify mitochondrial genome and export a list of contigs with mitochondrial DNA for NCBI submission.
 ```